Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-web/bring-to-death/README.md

 ### Objectives

-You must follow the same [principles]() as the first subject.
+You must follow the same [principles](https://github.com/Lyon-Ynov-Campus/YTrack/tree/master/subjects/hangman/hangman-web) as the first subject.

-Hangman-bring-to-death consists on making a stick-man representing the attempts you have left, just like the real game.
+Hangman-bring-to-death consists in making a stick-man, representing the attempts you have left.
+Just like in the real hangman game.
-Each time you suggest a wrong letter or a wrong word, the stick-man grows, until he is completely hanging.
+Each time you suggest a wrong letter or a wrong word, the stick-man grows, until the scheme is done, and the man completely hanging.

 ### Usage

-Here is an example
+Here is an example:

 ![Example](https://i.imgur.com/bttnJyb.gif)